nim-lang/website/jekyll/_posts/2020-10-16-version-140-released.md

 A new reference counting algorithm called ARC was first shipped with Nim 1.2.
 If you haven't watched it already, we recommend
-[this video from FOSDEM](https://www.youtube.com/watch?v=yA32Wxl59wo) where Araq explains details behind ARC and shows some benchmarks which show the benefits of it.
+[this video from FOSDEM](https://www.youtube.com/watch?v=yA32Wxl59wo) where Araq explains details behind ARC and shows some benchmarks that illustrate the benefits.

-As far as we know, ARC works with the complete standard library except for the current implementation of `async`.
+As far as we know, ARC works with the complete standard library except for the current implementation of `async`, because that introduces cycles that ARC doesn't deal with.
 There are other `async` implementations in development that don't introduce cycles.

 ORC is the existing ARC algorithm plus a cycle collector, and `--gc:orc` is our